Lixhr/Greffe/README.md

 **No libc, no OS** - handlers are compiled with `-nostdlib -fno-pic`.
 Any helper must be self-contained or call into existing firmware code (mind the calling convention).

-**Non-PIE only** - Greffe does not support position-independent binaries; relocated instructions must have a known runtime address.
+**Non-PIE only** - Greffe does not support position-independent binaries; frida must have a known runtime address to generate relocations

+> [!NOTE]
+> A future improvement would be to embed frida in the generated stubs and generate relocations dynamically.

 ---